Nexmo/sms-node-concat-tutorial/README.md

 ### Using the App

 Send a long (> 160 standard GSM characters) text message to the number you specified in the `TO_NUMBER` setting in your `.env` file.
-Alternatively, you can use `send-sms-concat.js` for testing.

-The console output of `receive-concat-express.js` should show the invididual message parts and then the complete message once all the parts have been received and reassembled.
+The console output of `server.js` should show the invididual message parts and then the complete message once all the parts have been received and reassembled.

 ## License